drone/docs/content/install/releases/0.6.0-notes/registries.md

       - go test
 ```

-Registry credentials are adding to drone using the command line utility:
+Registry credentials are added to drone using the command line utility:

 ```text
 drone registry add \